-How to I choose between CSA, Market Bucks and Ordering Online?
+How do I choose between CSA, Farmers’ Market and Ordering Online?

-The flexibility of Market Bucks and Ordering Online allows you to come to the market or shop online when it suits you and purchase whatever you want.
-While Market Bucks and Online Orders offer you this flexibility of choice, you will be limited to what we have available, rather than the weekly diversity included in a CSA share.
+The flexibility of the Farmers’ Market and Ordering Online allows you to come to the market or shop online when it suits you and purchase whatever you want.
+While the Farmers’ Market and Online Orders offer you this flexibility of choice, you will be limited to what we have available, rather than the weekly diversity included in a CSA share.
 For online orders, there will be a $20 minimum order and you will be charged a $5 convenience / packing fee.
 The CSA will remain the most economical option.
 We will continue to prioritize our CSA members with the first of certain items (tomatoes, cucumbers, greens, etc.), or if there is a limited supply of a particular crop.
-Both CSA & Market Bucks provide up-front financial support to our farm, allowing us to invest with confidence in planting our crops.
+Both CSA purchasing an Online Store Credit provide up-front financial support to our farm, allowing us to invest with confidence in planting our crops.

 How do I decide which share size to choose?

 There are photos of sample small shares on our CSA Info Page – have you looked at those?
 A large share would be double the size.

 We suggest that the large share feeds a family of four or two people who eat a lot of vegetables.
 The small share provides half the amount of the large share and is suitable for a small family, two people who eat fewer vegetables or a single person who eats a lot of vegetables.
 The bi-weekly option allows you to choose either share size but pick up every other week.
 This may be suitable for you if you find a small share too much for your family, or if you live further away and would like to reduce your travelling to pick-ups.